samyakshr/franklin-county-homelessnessrisk-analysis/README.md

 All data used in this project is publicly available:
 - Eviction data from Princeton University's Eviction Tracking System
-- SVI data from CDC/ATSDR
+- SVI data from Franklin County Cares
 - Geographic boundaries from standard census sources

 This repository is suitable for public GitHub hosting as it contains no sensitive or private information.